 I was always a very curious person and the more curious I was, the more I learnt about things in general.
 It was this curiosity that took me on my very first overlanding trip to the outback of the land I grew up in - Africa.

 Accompanied by a good friend who shared the same level of curiosity as I did, we were completely unprepared in terms of vehicle preparation and supplies.
 Putting it mildly it was a complete naïve attempt.
 In the 500 km (310miles) we covered, what was meant to be a three-day trip turned out to be an arduous six-day trek.
 We had to endure so many vehicle breakdowns (I would care not to remember) and ran out of food.
-Our 4x4 we had bought on a shoestring budget had seen better days and our utter ignorance of what terrains to expect in the outback did not do this old fourbie any favors.
+Our 4x4, we had bought on a shoestring budget, had seen better days and our utter ignorance of what terrains to expect in the African bush did not do this old fourbie any favours.

 Then I met the love of my life Ajanie.
-After her first overlanding trip she immediately in love with the overlanding lifestyle.
-Ever since we have been overlanding every opportunity we got both back in Africa as well as in our new home Australia.
+After her first overlanding trip she immediately fell in love with the overlanding lifestyle.
+Ever since we have been travelling in Africa and Australia every opportunity we got.

 - Duncan & Ajanie Udawatta